RUNX1 Deficiency – Definition

 Malignant Hematologic Diseases

-Various AML French-American-British (FAB) RUNX1 mutation subtypes have been observed.
+Various AML French-American-British (FAB) RUNX1 pathogenic variant subtypes have been observed.
 Refractory anemia with excess blasts, chronic myeloid leukemia, and hypoplastic MDS with myelofibrosis occur with MDS and myeloproliferative neoplasms (MPN).
 In addition to predominantly affecting the myeloid lineage, it is also possible that the lymphatic lineage is affected, which manifests in T-ALL development.

 Special Features of Treatment